oceanspy/todoos/README.md

 Autocompletion is available for ZSH.
 Autocompletion for Bash is not available yet.

 We also recommend you to use a terminal with a Monospace font.
 Meslo or Ubuntu Mono are good choices.

+Don't hesitate to open an issue if you have any problem or suggestion. :-)

 ## Installation